 Challenge 2 (veg diet): It was difficult given the options available in these times of Covid-19, but it seems we managed it fine.

 Medical reports (LFT, Urine & Lipid profile): I asked my students to get their medical reports done anytime between 6 to 8 weeks.
 Everybody’s numbers showed tremendous improvements and a very healthy liver & lipid profile.
 Eating diet which is high on cholesterol and improving on cholesterol numbers is a shock for all of them.
 I do not think they still understand it fully but for sure, they love fat now.
 Yes, this is besides regular alcohol intake for a few.
+Shifting their fuel source is the backbone of re-wiring a metabolism.
+The idea is to chase metabolic flexibility so that one could switch over between food substrates depending on the environment and enjoy all kinds of food.

 Case Study 1: Shifting from LCHF back to your regular diet is effortless if you are not insulin resistant.